RennexTech/CommandLine-Scripting/README.md

 ---

-> "With great `cmd` comes great power... and even greater typos." — Havoc, probably
+> "With great `cmd` comes great power... and even greater typos." — Enjoy your read!😙